davidfitzgibbon/base/README.markdown

 ### show_grid.sass

-A simple file that puts a grid behind the #container so you can see your font-size/line-height grid boxes
+A simple file that puts a grid behind the #container so you can see your font-size/line-height grid boxes.

+### includes.sass

+The file where everything is included.
+Comment out or delete files you do not want to show from this file.

-## Facebook
+## Help!

-You might also want to have a look at [Facebook Base](https://github.com/davidfitzgibbon/facebook-base) for some basic setup for Facebook Apps too.
+I'm trying to make this framework a little more professional.
+If anyone out there is actually using it please feel free to fork and submit pull requests.

+Any and all help, tips, thoughts, advice, muffins and opinions welcome (muffins especially)!